Most Asia markets down as dealers spooked by trade, Brexit

-A general optimism about the outlook for the tariffs negotiations has helped propel equities higher across the world this year -- offsetting concerns about the outlook for the global economy -- with both sides sounding broadly positive.
+General optimism about the outlook for the tariffs negotiations has helped propel equities higher across the world this year – offsetting concerns about the outlook for the global economy – with both Washington and Beijing sounding broadly positive.

-But dealers have been spooked by a report that some US officials are feeling some pushback from Beijing on a number of demands, including on the crucial issue of intellectual property.
+But dealers have been spooked by a report that some US officials are feeling some pushback from China on a number of demands, including on the crucial issue of intellectual property.

 The unnamed negotiators said the Chinese side was growing concerned at the lack of assurances that US duties would be removed, according to the Bloomberg story.